-- Do not use high-pressure washers: - High-pressure water cleaners can damage moving parts and electrical parts, rendering them inoperable. - Water in the air intake can be drawn into the throttle body and/or enter the air cleaner. - Do not direct water at the muffler: - ► Water in the muffler can prevent starting and causes rust in the muffler. - Dry the brakes: - Water adversely affects braking effectiveness.
-After washing, apply the brakes intermittently at low speed to help dry them. - Do not direct water under the seat: - ► Water in the under seat compartment can damage your documents and other belongings.
+- Do not use high-pressure washers: - High-pressure water cleaners can damage moving parts and electrical parts, rendering them inoperable. - ► Water in the air intake can be drawn into the throttle body and/or enter the air cleaner. - Do not direct water at the muffler: - Water in the muffler can prevent starting and causes rust in the muffler. - ullet Dry the brakes: - Water adversely affects braking effectiveness.
+After washing, apply the brakes intermittently at low speed to help dry them. - Do not direct water under the seat: - Water in the under seat compartment can damage your documents and other belongings.

 - Do not direct water at the air cleaner: - ► Water in the air cleaner can prevent the engine from starting. - Do not direct water near the headlight: - The headlight's inside lens may fog temporarily after washing or while riding in the rain.
-This does not impact the headlight function. - Any condensation inside the headlight should dissipate after a few minutes of running the engine with the headlight(s) on. - However, if you see a large amount of water or ice accumulated inside the lens(es), have your vehicle inspected by your dealer. - Do not use wax or polishing compounds on matte painted surface: - Use a soft cloth or sponge, plenty of water, and a mild detergent to clean matte painted surfaces.
+This does not impact the headlight function.

+However, if you see a large amount of water or ice accumulated inside the lens(es), have your vehicle inspected by your dealer.

+- Do not use wax or polishing compounds on matte painted surface: - Use a soft cloth or sponge, plenty of water, and a mild detergent to clean matte painted surfaces.
 Dry with a soft clean cloth.